allantsai123/COSC310TravelBot/README.md

 	-Google Street View
 		will get a picture of the geo-coordiantes and output it onto a window. this api let the user be albe to see the destenation.

+		limitations: Not every city has an image on this API, sometimes location has to be in specific street instead of a city name.

+		Sample Output:
+			Travel Bot: Calgary, Canada is very nice!
+			User:show me an image
+			(A popout window with the image)
+			Travel Bot: Here is the picture.
+Please enter a more specific address of the destination if there is no image output.

 	-Google Translate